prathakkumar/RebelFoods/README.md

 Model description:
 Character level embedding(One hot embedding) has been used and has been fed to a sequential Recurrent Neural Network(bidirectional).
-Currently, the model is trained for names with maximum 20 characters.